dzhakparov/mlm-sos-all/README.md

 * meta-data_file defined in config (exp. 'metadata.txt')

 If all files are available the notebook can be executed.
-A folder **'output'** and a subfolder with timestamp and some other config-information is build.
-All results, plots and files are stored there.
+A folder **'output'** is build and all files are stored there.

 ## More Information